Department of Political Science and Geography

 POL 1013 Intro to American Politics

 Dr. Brogdon’s research agenda focuses primarily on the institutional development of the federal judiciary and its relationship to the constitutional order, but also encompasses a variety of themes in constitutional law and development, American political thought, and the political dimensions of literature and film.
-His recent publications include, “Constitutional Text and Institutional Development: Contesting the Madisonian Compromise in the First Congress,” “Federalist Constitutionalism and Judicial Independence” and “Defending the Union: Andrew Jackson’s Nullification Proclamation and American Federalism.”
+His current projects include:

-“The Judges’ Bill, Discretionary Jurisdiction, and Incorporation of the Bill of Rights: An Historical and Institutional Analysis.”
-With the support of an INTRA Grant from the Vice President for Research, Dr. Brogdon will be completing research in 2016 for this article exploring the interplay between institutional changes in the judiciary—especially growth of the Supreme Court’s discretion over its docket—and the Court’s decision in the mid-twentieth century to embark on the process of enforcing the provisions of the Bill of Rights against the states.
+“The Institutional Determinants of Constitutional Law: Discretionary Jurisdiction and the Rights Revolution” (under review) examines the interplay between institutional changes in the judiciary—especially growth of the Supreme Court’s discretion over its docket—and the Court’s decision in the mid-twentieth century to embark on the process of enforcing the provisions of the Bill of Rights against the states.

-Forthcoming.
-“Political Jurisprudence and the Role of the Supreme Court: Framing the Judicial Power in the Federal Convention of 1787,” American Political Thought: A Journal of Ideas, Institutions, and Culture (accepted December 2015)
+2017.
+“Political Jurisprudence and the Role of the Supreme Court: Framing the Judicial Power in the Federal Convention of 1787,” American Political Thought 6 (2): 171-200

 2014.
 Review of The Contested Removal Power, 1789-2010, by J. David Alvis, Jeremy D. Bailey, and F. Flagg Taylor IV.
 Political Science Quarterly 129 (4): 738-39